 iPollingTM Results Review

-Recently, Peeriosity’s iPollingTM was used by a Peeriosity member to get insight to this issue.
+Recently, Peeriosity’s iPollingTM was used by a Peeriosity member to get insight into this issue.
 The following background comments were provided when the poll was created:

 “Together with a growing number of more complex roles in Shared Service Centers, and the fact that a certain attrition rate is inevitable, it’s critical to make sure the knowledge about the business and processes is not lost together with people leaving the company.
 We would like to see how other companies are addressing this topic.”